jellyfin/jellyfin-chromecast/README.md

 A `stable` and `unstable` version of this app are already included in the Jellyfin server.
 There is no need to separately install this project.
 To host your own version (for developing) see `CONTRIBUTING.md`.

+The `stable` version is the latest released version. `unstable` is updated automatically from the `master` branch.

 ### What does it do?

 This is a `web receiver` as defined in the [Google Cast architecture](https://developers.google.com/cast/docs/overview).